-Report financial data based on the fiscal reporting year reported in Part 1.
+Report financial data based on the fiscal year reported in Questions 1.6 and 1.7 in Part 1.
 ROUND TO THE NEAREST DOLLAR.

-- The Operating Fund Report and the Capital Fund Report are to be used by public and association libraries in reporting fiscal matters for the Fiscal Reporting Year ending 2021. - Report whole dollar amounts, rounded to the nearest whole dollar. - This report reflects only money actually received and disbursed by the library under direction of its Board of Trustees, except as noted in Employee Benefits. - Report amounts actually received and/or disbursed during the fiscal reporting year; do not include accruals for anticipated income and/or disbursements. - The value of endowments, investment accounts or existing assets SHOULD NOT appear on the Financial Report; report only income from investment deposited into the Operating Fund. - Do not estimate receipts and/or expenditures for any item furnished free, such as rent, utilities or volunteer help. - Grand Total Receipts must equal Grand Total Disbursements in both the Operating Fund and the Capital Fund.
+- The Operating Fund Report and the Capital Fund Report are to be used by public and association libraries in reporting fiscal matters for the Fiscal Reporting Year ending 2024. - Report whole dollar amounts, rounded to the nearest whole dollar. - This report reflects only money actually received and disbursed by the library under direction of its Board of Trustees, except as noted in Employee Benefits. - Report amounts actually received and/or disbursed during the fiscal reporting year; do not include accruals for anticipated income and/or disbursements. - The value of endowments, investment accounts or existing assets SHOULD NOT appear on the Financial Report; report only income from investment deposited into the Operating Fund. - Do not estimate receipts and/or expenditures for any item furnished free, such as rent, utilities or volunteer help. - Grand Total Receipts must equal Grand Total Disbursements in both the Operating Fund and the Capital Fund.